 While it would be nice if every single reloading press made were able to reload every single type of ammunition available, that is simply not the case.
 For instance, shotgun shells often require either a particular type of press or mounting to be able to properly reload them.
-Beyond the mounting itself, the shape and size of the reloader will also play an important factor into which types of ammunition the reloading press is actually best for.
+Beyond the mounting itself, the shape and size of the reloader will also play an important factor in which types of ammunition the reloading press is actually best for.

 For instance, the O-ring style of single stage reloading press in one of the more popular arrangements for a single stage reloading press.
 This is because the O-ring style allows for both a stable action and durable construction.
 At the same time, the O-ring style will inherently place an upper limit on the size of the ammunition that can be used–specifically in regards to the length of the casing.

 While this may not often be too much of an issue for the most common types of ammunition used, it can be more of an issue if you are reloading some of the less common and more powerful types of ammunition.
 MAG rifle rounds, as well as 50 caliber rounds, will often be too large for many of the single-stage and even many of the turret type of presses.

 This consideration applies far more to progressive reloaders than it does for single stage or turret types of reloaders.
 This is because single stage reloaders do not include a powder system as part of their mechanism and few turret reloading presses do.
 That said, there are plenty of turret and single-stage models that come in kits.

 Whether you are using a progressive reloading press or a reloading press kit, it is important that the powder system used is accurate.
 This is because putting both too much or too little powder into your casing can result in different types of misfires which can damage the gun and potentially injure the shooter.